Kristof Calvo

 Kristof Calvo y Castañer (born 30 January 1987) is a Belgian politician.
 He is a member of the Flemish left-wing green party.
 At the moment he is a federal representative.
-Since 2014, Calvo is parliamentary group leader of Groen in the federal Chamber of Representatives.
-Since January 2013, he has been a councillor in Mechelen.
+In the period 2014-2021, Calvo was rotating parliamentary group leader of Ecolo-Groen in the federal Chamber of Representatives.
+Since January 2013, he has been a councillor in Mechelen and since 2018 he is the leader of the joint list of liberals, greens and independents in the city council.